Nik Azli

-Nik Azli bin Nik Alias (born 26 January 1997) is a Malaysian professional footballer who plays for Malaysia Super League club Kelantan United.
-Nik Azli plays mainly as a forward but can also play as a left winger.
+Nik Azli bin Nik Alias (born 26 January 1997) is a Malaysian professional footballer who plays for Malaysia A1 Semi-Pro League club Kelantan Red Warrior.
+Nik Azli plays mainly as a forward, but can also play as a winger.

 Club career

 Kelantan

 In May 2017, during second window transfer, Nik Azli has been promoted to play with the senior team from Kelantan U-21.
 Nik Azli made his competitive League debut on 1 July 2017 in a match that ended in a 0–2 defeat by Sarawak at the Sultan Muhammad IV Stadium in Kelantan's 14th match of the 2017 season.

 International career

-Nik Azli began his international career at youth level, playing for the Malaysian under-19 team.
-He played during 2015 AFF U-19 Youth Championship and made 3 appearances.
+Nik Azli began his international career at youth level playing for the Malaysian under-19 team.
+He played during the 2015 AFF U-19 Youth Championship and made 3 appearances.